akc/hops/docs/hops.md

 --tag N
 :   Read sequences from stdin and tag them, starting at N.

---to-json
-:   Convert to JSON.

---from-json
-:   Convert from JSON.

 --dump
 :   Output all the sequences of the local data base.

---list-transforms
-:   List the names of all transforms.

 --update
 :   Update the local database.